The Stumpjumper. The first production mountain bike on the market, arriving in 1981.

 The in-between of those types are where the Specialized Diverge and Otso Waheela fall.
 Both are great exploring bikes, coming with tons of mounting on the frames for accessories, while also feeling right at home between the tape.

 Pedal assist bikes are one of the fastest growing trends in today, and mountain bikes with the extra fun of a motor are no different.
 Specialized and Santa Cruz always have amazing bikes, and their e-bikes kick it up a notch.
-All the bikes are based off bikes currently in the brands lineups, with the Levo and Levo SL similar to the Stumpjumper Evo, and the Heckler copying the Bronson from Santa Cruz.
+All the bikes are based off bikes currently in the brands lineups, with the Levo similar to the Stumpjumper Evo, and the Heckler copying the Bronson from Santa Cruz.